JohnyDevp/proscholy-data-to-file-export/doc/readme.md

 Operating system differences
 ---
+- Package <b>python-pptx</b> requires one adjustment - in "pptx/compat/__init__.py" is necessary to add <pre>import collections.abc</pre> otherwise
+  it will through errors typical for python 3.10. <br>
-Both platforms requires all neccessary packages to be installed, so make yourself sure that this is done. (if you start the app, it will show you what package is currently missing - you will probably have to do this start-install process more times) <br>
+- Both platforms requires all neccessary packages to be installed, so make yourself sure that this is done.
+All requirements are included in requirements.txt situated in src folder<br>
 If you are on:
 - Windows - find every comment <b>WINDOWS</b>, uncomment the next lines, which are marked and comment each block of code marked with word <b>LINUX</b>.
 Make sure that every line you uncomment make sense considering your personal PC setup (especially paths).
 - Linux - change words <b>WINDOWS</b> and <b>LINUX</b> and do the steps written above